jetpacapp/DeepBeliefSDK/README.md

 There are a few quirks to using the interface that the example code demonstrates how to work around.
 `jpcnn_create_network()` requires a standard filename path, but to distribute the network with an application it needs to be an asset, and because that may be compressed and part of an archive, there's no way to get a path to it.
-To fix that, `initDeepBelief()` copys the file to the application's data directory:
+To fix that, `initDeepBelief()` copies the file to the application's data directory:

 ```java
 AssetManager am = ctx.getAssets();